battesonb/battesonb.github.io/docs/_posts/2023-07-04-webgpu-game-3-textures-and-projections.markdown

 I thought I would squeeze the projection work into this post, since the texture additions were quite minimal.
-If you haven't, or you're not comfortable with the MVP projection matrix, I'd recommend going through my [3D projection]({% post_url 2023-06-21-3d-projection-intro-model-and-view %}) series.
+If you haven't, or you're not comfortable with the MVP transformation matrix, I'd recommend going through my [3D projection]({% post_url 2023-06-21-3d-projection-intro-model-and-view %}) series.
 I won't be explaining the *why* of the matrices I use here.
 You can really think of matrices as compressed maths operations, which means that they are explicitly